Je-eva/AWS_YELP_NLP/README.md

 4. these datasets are now in json format, so convert it into tabluar format so we can do analysis on the table the cast is not in noswlfake, so we use :: ie..,review_text:user_id::string as user_id as example the way to get data is ",business_text:city::string as city" ie, json fille header, the column needed from tat, cast type , alias
+Use a xlarger compute for the yelpreview..
+5gb data so better than ussing small which comes as default.
 6. use UDF sentiment analysis